GatlenCulp/blog/content/philosophy/sep/decision-theory.md

 Contentious axioms

-Completeness often contentious when states of affairs don’t seem comparable.
+Completeness often contentious when states of affairs don't seem comparable.

 Some say that **completeness** is determined on definition of preference.

 - **Revealed preference theory (popular among economists) — Completeness automatically satisfied because a choice must be made. (me like this)**
 - Mental attitudes/judgements about which is better.
-    - Some say completeness not rationally required bc rationality only makes demands on judgements an agent holds but doesn’t say anything about judgements an agent doesn’t hold (cringe)
+    - Some say completeness not rationally required bc rationality only makes demands on judgements an agent holds but doesn't say anything about judgements an agent doesn't hold (cringe)
     - Coherent Extendability — Even if your preferences are not complete, it should be possible to complete them without violating rationality (completeness and transitivity)

-**Transitivity**
+### 01.01 Transitivity

-- Claim that the same feature be used for comparison (don’t fully understand)
+- Claim that the same feature be used for comparison (don't fully understand)
 - Money-pump argument — Basically you should be able to continually trade A → B → C → A → … and ask for some money for each trade you make.

-### 2 Utility measures of preference (aka utility functions)
+## 02 Utility Measures of Preference

 ![Untitled](https://prod-files-secure.s3.us-west-2.amazonaws.com/76c08362-e402-499e-b443-3bd2cf9c5779/457e67a9-a2cd-4eaa-b3b2-0db6a5566d58/Untitled.png)

+### 02.01 Ordinal Utility Functions

 Ordinal utility function — prospects S is finite and u(s): S → Utility.
 Maximizing utility